allelomorph/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 07-02-2020 to 07-08-2020

 ### Description
-`make` and its role in automating compilation.
+Introduction to `make` and its role in automating compilation.

 ### Requirements